How To Start A Safety Committee – A Blueprint For Success

 The best way to make a difference at your company is to establish the ground rules for safety and enforce them fairly, but where do you begin with that process?
 The purpose of a safety committee is to create guidelines and educate the team on how to follow them.
-To do this, you’ll need the knowledge of how to put the committee together and how to keep it running smoothly.
+To do this, you’ll need to know how to put the committee together and keep it running smoothly.

-In this guide, we’ll go over how to create a lasting safety committee and what guidelines you should follow to keep the playing field level.
+In this guide, we’ll go over creating a lasting safety committee and what guidelines you should follow to keep the playing field level.

 Table of Contents

-Before you even begin to start a safety committee and create guidelines to follow, you’ll need to construct a clear, concise reason….
+Before starting a safety committee and creating guidelines to follow, you’ll need to construct a clear, concise reason….
 WHY are you starting a safety committee?

-This will help remind members of the safety committee of what they have set out to do.
-There could be several reasons: decrease the number of employee injuries, maintain your OSHA compliance, reduce your insurance costs… Whatever your reasons, be clear from he start and create a “Why” statement.
-Successful safety committees always being with “why?”
+This will help remind safety committee members of what they have set out to do.
+There could be several reasons: decrease the number of employee injuries, maintain your OSHA compliance, and reduce your insurance costs… Whatever your reasons, be clear from the start and create a “Why” statement.
+Successful safety committees always begin with “Why?”

 There are several questions you’ll want to ask yourself to create the right mission statement for your company’s safety committee: